TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-largedocument-rca.md

 />
 # We ran diagnostics on your resource and found an issue
 <!--issueDescription-->
-We found a high number operations inserting/updating large documents
+We found a high number operations inserting/updating large documents.
 <!--/issueDescription-->
 Inserting or updating large documents would require many RUs.
 If there are a large number of such operations, you might end up using most of your provisioned throughput.